By Dennis Hartley

-While the trial has been the subject of documentaries and feature films in the past (like the 2008 film The Trial of the Chicago 8) writer-director Aaron Sorkin takes a unique angle, by focusing on a yin-yang clash of methodology between Hayden and Hoffman throughout the trial.
+While the trial has been covered in previous documentaries and feature films (like The Trial of the Chicago 8) writer-director Aaron Sorkin takes a unique angle – focusing on a clash of methodology between Hayden and Hoffman throughout the trial.
 He reminds us how messy “revolutions” can be; in this case as demonstrated by the disparity of approaches taken by the (originally) 8 defendants.
-While all shared a common idealism and united cause, several had never even been in the same room before getting lumped together and put on trial as a “conspirators” by the government.
+While all shared a common idealism and united cause, several of them had never even been in the same room before they were all indicted together and prosecuted en masse as “conspirators”.
 (Full review)

 Weathering With You – Here’s a question somewhat unique to 2020: Do you remember the last time you saw a movie in a theater?
 I do.
 It was a marvelously gloomy, stormy Sunday afternoon in late January when I ventured out to see Japanese anime master Makato Shinkai’s newest film.
 Little did I suspect that it would come to hold such a special place in my memory…for reasons outside of the film itself.
 I’ll admit I had some problems with the narrative, which may bring into question why its in my top 10 .
 That said, I concluded my review thusly: